Domains » Transfer a Domain to Another Registrar

-The next step is to log in to your domain manager, from Store → Domains in your dashboard.
-Find the section titled Domain Administration, and then choose Transfer ownership to another registrar from the drop down menu below it.
+Go to Store → Domains in your dashboard.
+Under Domain Administration, choose Transfer ownership to another registrar from the drop down menu.
 Read the instructions, and click on Next Step when you’re ready.

-This will reveal a form with the information you need to log in to your domain manager.
-Make a note of the customer number, and choose the password you want to use with your domain manager.
-This password is used just for managing your domains – it won’t work anywhere else on WordPress.com.
+Write down or copy the customer number, and type a password you want to use with your domain manager into both boxes.
+Click Save password.
+(This password is used just for managing your domains – it won’t work anywhere else on WordPress.com.)

 Log into the domain manager

 Now that you have a password and your customer number you will need to repeat a couple of steps, bear with us, you’re almost there.

 Choose Transfer ownership to another registrar again from the menu, and click Next Step.